 Time goes by, but the birth parents will never be able to forget they put their child up for adoption.

-Even though it may have been in the best interest of the child, that maternal instinct and love never goes away.
+Even though it may have been in the best interest of the child, that maternal instinct and love never go away.

 As a side note, one may also want to be emotionally aware that a birth mother may change her mind, even down to the very last minute.